cxw620/rust-polyglot/src/traits.md

 These "fat pointers" have a vtable as well as the actual object pointer.
 Trait objects are often seen in the form `Box<dyn Trait>`.
 Ability of a trait to be used this way is called "object safety";
-[The rules](https://doc.rust-lang.org/reference/items/traits.html#object-safety) are a bit complicated but often a trait can be made object-safe by adding `where Self: Sized` to troublesome methods.
+[the rules](https://doc.rust-lang.org/reference/items/traits.html#object-safety) are a bit complicated but often a trait can be made object-safe by adding `where Self: Sized` to troublesome methods.

 Rust has a strict trait coherence system.